-Membership management software enables communities, associations, clubs, nonprofits, and other membership-based businesses to store and manage member records and track information in an organized member database.
+Membership management software enables communities, associations, clubs, non-profits, and other membership-based businesses to store and manage member records and track information in an organised member database.
 The software also allows membership groups to communicate with constituents, facilitate renewals, manage and promote events, share resources, and collect fees.

 The benefits of membership management software

-- Enhance the member experience: Membership management software gives members increased visibility into the organization—it allows members to access and update their information via a member portal, see real-time updates on events or programs, and communicate with administrators and other members.
+- Enhance the member experience: Membership management software gives members increased visibility into the organisation—it allows members to access and update their information via a member portal, see real-time updates on events or programmes, and communicate with administrators and other members.

 - Simplify administration: By compiling all member data in one database, administrators can easily track and manage their membership in one system, rather than having data spread across different platforms.
 Automatic membership renewals also save time over manual methods.

 Typical features of membership management software

 - Application management: Manage and track applications for potential members, and give new members access to set up an account.